A recipe for Twabaa (Algerian Lemon and Olive Oil Cookies). These lightly crisp and crumbly cookies are shaped into rings and baked until golden.

-Twabaa (Ta’aba) are Algerian cookies flavored with lemon and occasionally orange or anise seeds.
-These lightly crisp and crumbly cookies get their fat completely from olive oil, no butter needed.
-Make sure to use a good quality to help the flavors shine.
+I came across this delicious and easy recipe for Twabaa (Ta’aba) flavored with lemon and olive oil over on Rosa’s Yummy Yums.
+These lightly crisp and crumbly Algerian cookies get their fat completely from olive oil, no butter needed.
+Make sure to use a good quality oil to help the flavors shine.
 I formed the cookies into rings, but have also seen them shaped into cylinders.
 They are perfect as an afternoon snack with coffee or tea.

-To keep the cookies halal, use a halal vanilla extract or one vanilla bean.
+To keep the Twabaa halal, use a halal vanilla extract or one vanilla bean.

 Twabaa (Algerian Lemon and Olive Oil Cookies)

-Preheat oven to 350 degrees F (180 degrees C).
+- Preheat oven to 350˚F (180˚C).
 Line two baking sheets with parchment or lightly grease.

-In another bowl, beat the eggs and sugar until frothy and pale.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large bowl, beat together the eggs and sugar until light and pale.
 Slowly beat in olive oil, lemon zest, and vanilla extract.

-In a small bowl, beat the egg with the orange blossom water.
-Brush over the cookies and sprinkle with sugar.
+- In a small bowl, beat the egg with the orange blossom water.
+Brush over the cookies and sprinkle with additional sugar.

-Bake in preheated oven until golden, about 15 minutes.
+- Bake in preheated oven until golden, 15-18 minutes.
 Transfer the cookies to a wire rack and allow to cool.
 Repeat with remaining dough.